 Chase does not offer a credit card product that caters to those who have no credit or poor credit.
 However, there are plenty of card issuers who do offer cards for which you can get approved if you are in this situation.

 We give you an overview and some solid card choices to build or rebuild your credit in our informative article.

 Bottom Line: Prior to applying for any credit card, you can check for existing offers using the CardMatch tool or, if available, the specific card issuer’s pre-approval site.
-You should also know your credit score to determine your chances for approval.
+You should also know your credit score to help determine your chances of approval.